eladlaor/DockerLogger/README.md

                     to stdout
                     to debug

-        Complete the abstraction of DB model:
+        Complete the abstraction of DB model
             generify all the lines of code which at this point still rely specifically on MongoDB.

         Improve function compartmentalization